Table of Contents

 Step 1:How to Play a Trail for Maximum Value: A Step-by-Step Guide

-Winning with a trail is easy; winning a large pot requires psychological discipline.
-Follow these steps to optimize your betting.
+Winning with a trail is easy; winning a large pot with a trail requires psychological discipline.
+Follow these steps to optimize your returns:

 Step 5:Pre-Show Checklist